-2.36 Whist the identification of the land as prime agricultural land is acknowledged.
+2.32 Whist the identification of the land as prime agricultural land is acknowledged.
 We disagree that this is a significant negative effect as scored within the SEA.
-Two of sites identified for development are also located on land identified as Grade 3.1 and it should be noted that due to the size and shape of the site, it does not lend itself to modern farming practices.
+Two of sites identified for development are also located on land identified as Grade 3.1.
 Therefore, this issue alone is not significant enough to be a constraint to development.
 It should also be noted that this has not been raised as a constraint to development in the Site Assessment for the 2016 MIR (Site KM043), through the LDP 2017 Report of Examination or within the Reporters consideration of the previous appeal on the Site (PPA-110-2317).